 On April 22, 2022, the Company entered into a lease agreement (the "Bedford Lease") for 288,000 square feet of to-be-constructed research and development and manufacturing space in Bedford, Massachusetts.
 The term of the Bedford Lease commences upon the landlord's completion of the initial construction of the core and shell of the building, at which time the Company will obtain control of the premises and commence internal construction activities.
-The lease is expected to commence prior to December 31, 2022.
-The Company is not involved in the initial construction of the core and shell of the building and will record the lease liability and right-of-use ("ROU") asset on its unaudited condensed consolidated balance sheets when it obtains control of the premises, which is currently expected to be during the fourth quarter of 2022.
-The initial term of the Bedford Lease is anticipated to be 15 years commencing at the earlier of (i) date the certificate of occupancy is issued; or (ii) January 1, 2024, representing the commencement of the Company's obligation to pay rent for the premises.
 The Company has two options to extend the lease for a period of ten years each, exercisable under certain conditions and at a market rate determined in accordance with the lease agreement.